jacobandreas/blog/_posts/2017-11-04-fake-language.md

 - For "language people" as reviewers: respond to appropriately qualified fake language datasets by asking "Is an interesting `Abstraction -> Behavior` problem is being solved?
-Do strings index the target class of behaviors in an interesting way?" (bAbI fails this test.)
-But there are lots of problems out there for which this is an appropriate standard.
+Do strings index the target class of behaviors in an interesting way?"
+There are lots of problems out there for which this is an appropriate standard.

 I think we're still at a stage where there's something to learn from fake language, even those of us who ultimately care about the distribution of